 Faculty, Facilities, and Resources

-In addition to offering undergraduate programs, the department offers graduate study.
-Its faculty members pursue a range of research projects, so you'll have the opportunity to see what advanced study and research in American studies is like.
+The Department of American Studies also offers a graduate program.
+Its faculty members pursue a vast range of research projects, so you'll have the opportunity to see what advanced study and research in American studies is like.

 American studies students’ career goals are as varied as the topics they study.
 Even though the major does not have an explicit vocational goal, graduates are well prepared for careers in a wide range of areas, such as business, education, arts and museum administration, government, journalism, and social services.

-The program also provides a good foundation for graduate studies in the humanities, the social sciences, theology, and business as well as for professional studies in law or medicine.
+The program also provides a good foundation for graduate studies in the humanities, the social sciences, theology, and business, as well as for studies in law or medicine.

 Apply to the College of Liberal Arts and Sciences.